-- Making a trip to a retail location to purchase the product or use a dispenser - Returning reusable packaging to a central location, such as a restaurant or retailer - Sending reusable packaging to a third-party location, such as a distribution center or cleaning center

-According to a meta-analysis conducted by Reloop and Zero Waste Europe, one of the biggest sources of environmental impact for reusable packaging is the transportation phase, which includes both sending packaging to consumers and collecting it once it is empty.
-For this reason, the decisions around how to structure reverse logistics using either the point-to-point or a hub-and-spoke model play an important role in determining the environmental footprint of reusable packaging.
+- Making a trip to a retail location to purchase the product or use a dispenser - Returning reusable packaging to a central location, such as a restaurant or retailer - Sending reusable packaging to a third-party location, such as a distribution center or cleaning center conducted by Reloop and Zero Waste Europe, one of the biggest sources of environmental impact for reusable packaging is the transportation phase, which includes both sending packaging to consumers and collecting it once it is empty.
+For this reason, the decisions around how to structure reverse logistics using either the point-to-point or a huband-spoke model play an important role in determining the environmental footprint of reusable packaging.